mapbox/mapbox-navigation-android/CONTRIBUTING.md

 # Contributing

-If you have a usage question pertaining to the Mapbox Navigation SDK for Android, or any of our other products, contact us through [our support page](https://www.mapbox.com/contact/).
+If you have a usage question pertaining to the Flitsmeister Navigation SDK for Android, or any of our other products, contact us through [our support page](https://www.mapbox.com/contact/).

 If you want to contribute code: